Faecal Immunochemical Test (FIT) for Bowel Cancer Detection - Now recommended by NICE DG30

 HM 6.
 Evaluation of the Extel “Hemo Auto” HS and the Hemo Auto MC Feces Collection Container Using the HM-JACKarc Fully Automated Fecal Occult Human Hemoglobin Analyzer.
 Masahiro ITOH*1, Tsuyoshi FUKUDA*2, Go NAGAI*3 , Journal of Clinical Laboratory Instruments and Reagents, Vol. 34, No. 3 (June, 2011) – Supplement

 An in house evaluation of HM-JACKarc covering specificity, sensitivity, prozone, sample stability etc.

 Undetectable FIT is a good strategy to rule out ACRN.
 The diagnostic yield of 2 samples can be achieved with 1 sample but a lower cut off must be used.

 Alpha Laboratories has been at the forefront of faecal testing in the UK for nearly 20 years.
 This was initially as the market leader for guaiac-based faecal occult blood testing in hospital laboratories.
 Tender wins for bowel screening in all four UK countries followed this, as each launched its own screening programme, assessing the average risk asymptomatic populations.

 Continuing to provide leading edge products, Alpha Laboratories has been awarded the first contract for quantitative FIT as the front line test in the Scottish Bowel Screening Programme.
 This will employ the Kyowa Medex HM-JACKarc system.
-England will also be moving to a quantitative FIT method in the NHS Bowel Cancer Screening Programme in the near future, for which Alpha Laboratories was also successful in the tender for a framework agreement.
+England and Wales will also be moving to a quantitative FIT method in the NHS Bowel Cancer Screening Programme in the near future.